GreenWrench/cool-shell-thing/README.md

 if you notice, where it says curl, type your city.
 It will display the weather.
 And of course you can edit this to whatever you want.

+Search up a youtube tutorial if you dont have the terminal set up.